-Cumulus clouds are the puffy clouds that are usually scattered throughout the sky.
+Cumulus clouds are the iconic puffy clouds that are usually scattered throughout the sky.
 In Latin, the word cumulus means pile.
 Just like when we say “accumulate,” it means things pile up.
 This type of cloud is formed when warm air rises carrying water vapor with it by evaporation.
 Cumulus clouds can be white or gray.
-White fluffy clouds means no rain, but when they form into dark or gray clouds, it is going to rain.
+White fluffy clouds mean no rain, but when they form into dark or gray clouds, it is going to rain.

 Stratus clouds look like a huge thick blanket covering the sky.
 These clouds are a sure sign of rain if it is warm and snow if it is cold.
 If stratus clouds are near the ground, they form fog.
 These clouds form when the weather has been cold and warmer moist air blows in.
 The amount of moisture in the air and the difference between warm and cold air determine how thick the cloud or fog is.